 - Secure an internship.

 - Apply.
-Check out this resource on Handshake for application instructions.
-Applications are due by noon on the Wednesday following spring break.
+Check out this resource on Handshake for application instructions and deadline.

 - Decisions.
-Candidates will be notified of funding decisions within three weeks of the application deadline (Mid-late April).
+Candidates will be notified of funding decisions within three weeks of the application deadline (mid to late April).

 What We Ask of Students Who Receive Grants